 The Bottom Line

-Your 529 plan is an excellent asset to your children’s college education.
-However, you must follow its scrupulous rules to maintain your savings and tax-free benefits when you withdraw funds for school.
+Your 529 plan is an excellent tool to save for your children’s college education.
+However, you must follow its scrupulous rules to maintain your savings and tax benefits when you withdraw funds for school.
 That means knowing qualified and non-qualified expenses, options for leftover funds, and penalties.

 Frequently Asked Questions (FAQs)